puppetlabs/puppet-docs/source/puppet/4.10/hiera_config_yaml_5.md

 ## Syntax

-hiera.yaml is a [YAML][] file, containing a hash with up to three top-level keys:
+hiera.yaml is a [YAML][] file, containing a hash with up to four top-level keys:

 * `version` --- **Required.** Must be the number `5`, with no quotes.
 * `hierarchy` --- An array of hashes, which configures the levels of the hierarchy.
+* `default_hierarchy` ---  An array of hashes, which sets a default hierarchy to be used only if the normal hierarchy entries do not result in a value.
-* `defaults` --- A hash, which can set a default datadir and backend for hierarchy levels.
+* `defaults` --- A hash, which can set a default datadir, backend, and options for hierarchy levels.

 {% partial _hiera.yaml_v5.md %}